tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 It's now possible to prove a simple general upper and lower bound for $\sigma(x)$ in the case that each $x_i$ is an integer.
+We'll see below that these bounds provide both lemmas 1 and 2 as corollaries.

 **Property 5**\
 *Suppose we have a finite integer sequence